 On top of this, the actual act of smoking tobacco means the nicotine reaches your brain quickly (by being absorbed into the bloodstream via the lungs).
 This means the reward you receive from cigarettes is almost instantaneous, making you more likely to become addicted.
 But there’s a catch.
 This experience of reward will quickly dwindle, leaving you craving another cigarette.

 Smoking-related cues can play a role in smoking relapse.
 Studies using brain-imaging techniques have actually found that smokers respond differently to smoking cues than other visual stimuli.
 These responses may be even stronger if you have stopped smoking.

 Smoking cues can include things like cigarette packets, lighters, and other things that you usually associate with smoking (such as alcohol or your morning coffee).
 Exposure to smoking cues can make you more likely to relapse, meaning it may be incredibly tough for your brain to resist lighting up if you live with other smokers, or are frequently exposed to smoking cues.

 The bottom line

 Stopping smoking takes an incredible amount of mental strength.
-If you are unsure whether you are ready to take the step, take our quiz to see if you’re ready to quit smoking.
 If you are ready to stop, don’t feel defeated if your quit smoking plan doesn’t go completely smoothly - that’s completely normal and by no means a reason to give up.
 Remember, you may not successfully quit smoking on your first attempt, but by understanding the biological mechanisms at work behind your smoking, you can keep persisting and take responsibility for your health.